rbind/blog.jemu.name/content/posts/2020-06-25-mpmp-take-away-triangles/index.en.markdown

-It finally happened (I think)!
-In this weeks *Matt Parker's Maths Puzzles* (MPMP), the challenge proposed is actually something I had a quick idea for on how to solve it in R.
+It finally happened!
+In this weeks *Matt Parker's Maths Puzzles* (MPMP), the challenge proposed was finally something I had a quick idea for on how to solve it in R.

-IF you're unfamiliar with the MPMP series, or specificially the current challenge (posted on June 24th), [here's the video with the puzzle which I won't embed because tracking and stuff](https://www.youtube.com/watch?v=WZnVOYGLiy4).
+If you're unfamiliar with the MPMP series, or specificially the current challenge (posted on June 24th), [here's the video with the puzzle which I won't embed because tracking and stuff](https://www.youtube.com/watch?v=WZnVOYGLiy4).

 The puzzle submission page with some extra info is [located here](http://www.think-maths.co.uk/trianglepuzzle) if you want to give it a go, but I'll restate the goal here: